Skip to main content

 Coordinating agency: Te Matatini and Ngā Taonga Sound & Vision

-Ngā Taonga and Te Matatini are coordinating paid internships programmes, providing opportunities within their respective areas of work.
-The Ngā Taonga Sound & Vision internships will support the development of iwi capability through the provision of access to iwi mātauranga and taonga.
-The internships at Te Matatini will support the Te Matatini national Kapa Haka Festival.
+Ngā Taonga and Te Matatini coordinated paid internships programmes, providing opportunities within their respective areas of work.
+The Ngā Taonga Sound & Vision internships supported the development of iwi capability through the provision of access to iwi mātauranga and taonga in 2021-22.
+The internships at Te Matatini supported the delivery of Te Matatini national Kapa Haka Festival which was postponed due to COVID-19 until February 2023.

 Preservation and digitisation of Tangata Whenua Film series